elingerojo/contexter/README.md

             }
 ```

-- The directory structure is mirrored in property `"/"` with all data files, it's data and metadata directly available
+- The directory structure is mirrored in property `dir` with all data files, it's data and metadata directly available
 - For extra convenience...
     - All data files are **also** available as an array in sibling property `datafiles`
     - Files with extension like data files but not able to be processed, are available in an array in next sibling property `unknowns`